asyncapi/modelina/docs/input_processing.md

 ## JSON Schema
-For us to convert JSON Schema into `CommonInputModel` we use a process we call the simplification process.
-This means that we simplify data validation rules (`Schema` or Boolean) into data definitions (`CommonModel`).
+For us to convert JSON Schema into `CommonInputModel` we use a process we call the interpreter process.
+This means that we interpret the JSON Schema validation rules (`Schema` or Boolean) into data definitions (`CommonModel`).
 This process is quite complex and needs it own section for explaining how it works.

-Read [this](./docs/simplification.md) document for more information.
+Read [this](./docs/interpretation_of_JSON_Schema_draft_7.md) document for more information.